Tonia Hughes Kendrick

 Bruce A. Henry

-piano and keyboards
+piano and keyboard

 Trumpeter Charles Lazarus, a member of the Minnesota Orchestra since 2000, has charted a unique course during his tenure with the Orchestra.
 As a soloist, composer and bandleader, Lazarus has created and starred in four original orchestral shows featuring his jazz ensemble: “A Night in the Tropics,” “American Riffs,” “Fly Me to the Moon” and "Our Love is Here to Stay," a collaboration with The Steeles and Prince's former keyboardist Tommy Barbarella.
 "Merry & Bright,” his concert of fresh takes on holiday favorites, is the newest addition to the Orchestra's annual holiday fare.

-Simpson Housing Services Blanket Drive
+Bedding Drive for Simpson Housing Services

 Where: Roberta Mann Grand Foyer